 Start with a cozy breakfast on the porch of Lake City’s Chickadee Cottage Cafe, which overlooks charming gardens.
 Try a French toast sandwich, cheesy potatoes and wild rice sausage, and buy some sweets (from a coconut angel macaroons to a mixed-nut chocolate tart) for later in the day.

 Stroll through historic neighborhoods and check out downtown.
 At Lake Pepin Pearl Button Company antique shop, you can see the pearly clams that were once cut into luminous buttons before pearls were replaced by plastics.

 Head a few blocks east to the 2.5-mile Lake Pepin walkway, which runs parallel to the largest marina on the Mississippi River.
-Grab a coffee or lunch at Rhythm and Brew, which smokes meats for hash and sandwiches and serves creative twists on burgers.

 Lake City’s claim to fame as the birthplace of waterskiing is celebrated each June.
 Learn more about local history aboard Pearl of the Lake, a riverboat offering 90-minute seasonal cruises.

 Pearl of the Lake riverboat.
 Photos by Lisa Meyers McClintick.